Battle of Bun'ei

-The battle
+Battle

 After landing in the bay, the Yuan force quickly overran the town of Hakata (now a ward of Fukuoka), but were engaged by a number of samurai soon afterwards.

-At first, the samurai were hopelessly outmatched; accustomed to smaller scale clan rivalries, they could not match the organization and massed firepower of the invaders.
+According to Yuan and Japanese source, the samurai were heavily outmatched; accustomed to smaller scale clan rivalries, they could not match the organization and massed firepower of the invaders.
 Yuan forces fought with precision, loosing heavy volleys of arrows into the ranks of the Japanese.
-The Yuan also employed an early form of rocket artillery, and their infantry used phalanx-like tactics, holding off the samurai with their shields and spears.
-Though unable to conclusively defeat the Yuan forces, the Japanese fought hard and inflicted heavy casualties.
+They also deployed firearms, while their infantry used phalanx-like tactics, advancing with shields and spears to repel the samurai.
+The Japanese forces suffered heavy casualties and were put to rout.

-In the course of the day's fighting, the Hakozaki Shrine was burned to the ground.
+Throughout the day’s fighting, the Yuan forces drove the Japanese off the beach, pushing them several kilometers inland.
+As they advanced, they burned Hakata and the Hakozaki Shrine to the ground.
+By nightfall, a third of the defending forces were dead, and the remaining Japanese were preparing to make a last stand at Mizuki.

-Despite their initial victories, the Yuan did not pursue the samurai further inland to the defenses at Dazaifu.
-Nihon Ōdai Ichiran explains that the invaders were defeated because they lacked arrows.
+Despite their initial victories, the Yuan did not pursue the samurai further inland.
+The Nihon Ōdai Ichiran explains that the invaders retreated because they lacked arrows.

-More likely this was a result of their unfamiliarity with the terrain, the expectation of Japanese reinforcements, and the heavy losses already suffered.
-The Yuan forces, which may have intended to carry out a reconnaissance in force rather than an immediate invasion, returned to their ships.
+The Yuan forces, likely intending to conduct a reconnaissance in force rather than launch an immediate invasion, were concerned about troop fatigue and the risk of a nighttime ambush, the commanders ordered a retreat back to their ships to rest.
 That night, the Yuan lost roughly one-third of their force in a typhoon.
 They retreated back to Korea, presumably at the prodding of their sailors and captains, rather than regrouping and continuing their attack.